-The place you stow your most valuable items during a flight (in your carry-on, in your coat pocket) may not be the safest place for the duration of your trip.
-If you are traveling with any especially valuable items, secure them straight away upon arrival, whether in the safe in your room, or buried deep in your socks, or however you prefer to do so.
+The place you stow your most valuable items during a flight (in your carry-on, in your coat pocket) may not be the safest place for the rest of your trip.
+If you are traveling with any especially valuable items, secure them straight away upon arrival, whether in the safe in your room or buried deep in your socks, or however else you prefer to do so.

-Especially if you are traveling alone, but even if not, it's a good idea to let someone close to you know that you arrived safely.
-You should also tell him or her how to get in touch with you if needed (hotel phone and room number, your preferred traveling e-mail address, your cell phone number if you're using it, etc.).
+Especially if you are traveling alone, it's a good idea to let someone close to you know that you arrived safely.
+You should also tell him or her how to get in touch with you if needed (hotel phone and room number, your preferred traveling email address, your cell phone number if you're using it, etc.).

 10. Check the weather.